Flashthedev/Bunker32/README.md

 # Organization
 Scripts with .client.lua are client scripts, .server.lua are server scripts and the ones with only .lua are module scripts.

+Scripts that are in the "Raw" folder may be missing things and might not work, they will be gradually documented